invertase/react-native-firebase/docs/firestore/pagination.md

 Next, make a function called `LoadData` that fetches data from `Users` collection, and call it when a `Button` is pressed.

 If lastSanpshot is not assigned (meaning initial load), the function will fetch from the start.
-After successful fetch from the collection, store the last snapshot data by `setLastSnapshot`.
+After successful fetch from the collection, store the last snapshot data by `setLastDocument`.

 ```jsx
 import React, {useState} from 'react';